symfony/symfony-docs/doctrine.rst

     If the number of database queries is too high, the icon will turn yellow to indicate that something may not be correct.
 Click on the icon to open the Symfony Profiler and see the exact queries that were executed.
-If you don't see the web debug toolbar, try running ``composer require profiler`` to install it.
+If you don't see the web debug toolbar, try running ``composer require symfony/web-profiler-bundle`` to install it.

 Automatically Fetching Objects (ParamConverter)
 -----------------------------------------------